joshbegley/nyt-latest/previous.md

 `With Welsh dragons as golf club covers, Hull breathed fire and life into the tournament.`\
 https://nytimes.com/athletic/6533404/2025/08/03/womens-open-miyu-yamashita-charley-hull/

-**Trinity Rodman nets a game-winner for the Washington Spirit in her first match since April**\
+**Trinity Rodman nets a game winner for the Washington Spirit in her first match since April**\
-`Rodman has been rehabilitating a back injury`\
+`Rodman has been rehabilitating a back injury.`\
 https://nytimes.com/athletic/6533826/2025/08/03/trinity-rodman-washington-spirit-return/

 **Rahaman Ali, Boxer Whose Brother Was ‘the Greatest,’ Dies at 82**\